brainfoolong/better-battlelog/README.md

 ## After party support

-This project took hundreds of hours of hard work and the project is already.
+This project took hundreds of hours of hard work and the project is already closed.
 But if you want to show some after party love, you can sponsor some virtual coffee/redbull, i will appriciate it.
 You can do this on [Patreon](https://www.patreon.com/brainfoolong) or via [PayPal](https://www.paypal.me/brainfoolong).
 But DO NOT forget the community behind this project.
 Most of them also invested much time and work.
 If you was an community helper and you want your support link here as well, than contact me.

 King regards, Roland Eigelsreiter aka Brain Foo Long